 Super Mario Land 2 – 1992 Developer Interview

-Hiroji Kiyotake – Director/Game Designer
+Hiroji Kiyotake – Director / Designer

 Takahiro Harada – Main Programmer

 —Let’s start off by having everyone introduce themselves.

 Kiyotake: I’m Kiyotake, and I was both director and game designer for Super Mario Land 2.
 Before making this game, I worked on Metroid 2, and before that, Dr. Mario.

 Harada: I’m Harada, the main programmer.
 Also, they didn’t come today, but there were two other programmers working on SML2: Masaru Yamanaka and Yuzuru Ogawa.
 I also worked with Kiyotake on Metroid 2 and Dr. Mario before this.